Discrete Diffusion with Sample-Efficient Estimators for Conditionals: Discrete Diffusion through Conditionals

 This expression shows that the reverse kernel depends only on the forward transition probabilities and on ratios of the form \(\mu_n(\hat{\sigma})/\mu_n(\sigma)\).
 Consequently, if these ratios can be accurately estimated we can construct accurate approximations to the reverse kernels, \(k_n^{\mathrm{rev}}\).
 We can then sample from the noise distribution \(\mu_{\mathrm{noise}}\) and iteratively apply the reverse transitions to generate new samples from an approximation of the data distribution.

 This captures the core idea of denoising diffusion probabilistic models (DDPMs).
 The forward process gradually drives the data distribution toward a simple noise distribution, while the reverse process reconstructs samples by inverting this dynamics using learned conditional structure.

-The following theorem formalizes this intuition.
-It provides an analogue of the convergence guarantees established for score-based diffusion models in the continuous setting \cite{de2021diffusionSB,chen2022sampling,chen2024convergence}.
-The key insight is that the discrepancy between the output distribution of the approximate reverse chain and the true data distribution decomposes cleanly into two contributions: (i) the extent to which the forward process has mixed toward the noise distribution, and (ii) the cumulative error incurred when approximating the reverse kernels.
-This decomposition makes precise the tradeoff underlying DDPM-style generative modeling.
-Accurate sampling requires both sufficiently fast diffusion of the forward process to the noise distribution and sufficiently accurate estimation of the reverse-time dynamics.
-Here, the total variation (TV) distance $\|\cdot\|_{\rm TV}$ between two distributions is defined by $ \|\hat{\mu}-\mu\|_{\mathrm{TV}} =\frac12\sum_{\sigma \in \Sigma^q} \bigl|\hat{\mu}(\sigma)-\mu(\sigma)\bigr|.$
+Theorem \ref{thm:errorbndmain} in the Appendix formalizes this intuition as discrete-time discrete-state analogue of existing results in literature for continuous-time continuous space \cite{de2021diffusionSB,chen2022sampling,chen2024convergence}, and continuous-time discrete state \cite{zhang2024convergence,ren2024discrete}, added for the sake of completeness.